Monviech/os-caddy-plugin/README.md

 # License

-- This project is licensed under the Apache License, Version 2.0.
+- This project is licensed under the BSD 2-Clause "Simplified" license.
 See the LICENSE file for details.
-- Caddy is also licensed under the Apache License, Version 2.0.
+- Caddy is licensed under the Apache License, Version 2.0.
-- OPNsense is licensed under the BSD 2-Clause “Simplified” license
+- OPNsense is licensed under the BSD 2-Clause “Simplified” license.

 # Acknowledgments